cadkas/yiimpRECO/README.md

 www.referencecoin.co

 Important:
-In the coin configuration for RECO in the tabsheer Daemon you need to enter "DCR" in the field "RPC Type".
-This will activate getwork and disable getblocktemplate.
+In the coin configuration for RECO in the tabsheer Settings you need to deactivate the "Txmessage" checkbox.
+In the tabsheet Daemon you enter "POW" for the RPC Type.

 You need to